chrisEsk/chrisesk.github.io/docs/src/jobs.md

 # Experience

-Due to privacy of my clients and confidenciality of projects, this page has been trimmed of information.
+Due to privacy and confidenciality, this page has been trimmed of information.
 Please contact me at **chrisesk.dev@gmail.com** for my full CV.

 <hr>